Andorra Wedding Traditions

 - Home-cooked local cuisine

-- Folk music prominence (80% include traditional dances)
+- Folk music prominence with traditional dances

 - Catalan language dominance